New Year’s Needlepoint Clutch

 Hand sew the lining fabric to the needlepoint canvas using a blind stitch and matching thread.

-Finishing the Opening Edge
+Finish the Opening Edge

 With your tapestry needle threaded with two strands of a contrasting yarn, use a whip stitch to finish one of the shorter edges of the canvas.
 This will be at the 'mouth' or opening of the clutch.
 A surprise splash of color when you lift the folded over flap.

-Folding the Canvas
+Fold the Canvas

 Lay the lined canvas on your work surface with the Shot Cotton fabric facing up and the recently finished edge at the bottom.
 Fold the bottom edge of your rectangle up 5-inches.
 Pin along the left and right sides.

-Binding the Edges
+Bind the Edges